NMillard/SimpleWebApps/other-projects/BusinessRules/readme.md

 Actually, the business wants to have the option to switch the business rules off and on as they please.

+The company receives complaints that some users are having inappropriate usernames.
+The business now wants to add a rule specifying that usernames cannot contain profanity.

 ## Building flexibility

 Every business rule and policy should be its own class, that is easily debugged, swapped, replaced, turned on and off.